-The spread of likely transfers for Boundary 14 is narrow due to the high level of demand and the relatively low volatility and volume of the generation in the group.
-From 2010/11, the SYS capability is below the required capability indicating a requirement for reinforcement.
+London imports a significant proportion of its demand.
+The spread of likely transfers for B14 is narrow due to the high level of demand and the relatively low volatility and volume of generation in the boundary, increasing slightly year on year for the entire SYS period as a result of demand growth in the London region.
+From 2010/11, the SYS capability is below the required capability indicating a requirement for reinforcements.